Trams in Bern: Steam tramway

 Two steam trams in front of the Burgerspital.

 In light of the problems the BTG was experiencing with operating the pneumatic trams, and also Bern's challenging topography, the residents of the city voted in favour of using steam trams to operate line II.
 This line, opened in 1894, ran from Länggasse to Wabern, via the railway station, the Mattenhofquartier (Eigerplatz) and Weissenbühl.

 The depot for the steam trams was in the Mattenhofquartier.
 Bern's main tram depot is still located there.

-The new steam tram line ousted Bern's horse buses from the city centre; from then onwards, the horse buses operated a new connection from Wabern to Belp-Steinbach.
+The new steam tram line ousted Bern's horse-drawn omnibuses from the city centre; from then onwards, the omnibuses operated a new connection from Wabern to Belp-Steinbach.
 Meanwhile, plans were developed to extend the steam tramway to Kehrsatz and Belp.

 A coalition of political and economic interests in various neighbouring communities then vehemently campaigned for the construction of a steam-driven interurban tramway from Bern to Worb.
 Such a tramway would allow connections at Gümligen with the standard gauge railways to Bern, Thun and Emmental.
 The BTG assisted with planning and cost calculations, and applied on behalf of the coalition for the required concession, which was issued by the EAV on 23 December 1896.

 The opening of the 9.7 km long Bern to Worb tramway took place on 21 October 1898.
 From then until 31 March 1904, the Bern-Worb-Bahn (BWB) was operated by the BTG.